soapyf/Ashguard-Rules/README.md

 | Gunships / VTOL              | 200    |           |
 | Fast Attack / Light Vehicles | 100    | LBA Light |
 | Fighters / UFO Flight        | 10     | LBA Light |

+# Footnotes & Definitions
+¹ Haze refers to a raycasting method in which perceived width is achieved by casting a cluster of rays around a central reference ray.